-If you were to throw raw octopus on the grill, it would be very chewy, so it’s very important that you steam it first.
+If you were to throw raw octopus on the grill, it would be very chewy, so it’s very important that you steam or boil it first.

-When shopping for octopus, you might be lucky enough to find it already steamed.
-If that’s the case, you can skip that step in the recipe and go straight to the marinade and the grill.
+When shopping for octopus, you might be lucky enough to find it already cooked.
+If that’s the case, you can skip this step in the recipe and go straight to the marinade and the grill.

 If you’re looking for a little more adventure, check your local Asian market for whole fresh octopus and follow the full recipe.

-Once you’re happy with the curls, you can place the whole octopus in the water and flavor the water.
-I like adding fresh juice from an orange, lemon and lime along with salt, whole peppercorns and some white wine.
+- STEP THREE: Once you’re happy with the curls, place octopus in the water and flavor the water.
+Add fresh juice from an orange, lemon and lime along with salt, whole peppercorns and some white wine.

-I also add wine cork to the water.
+PRO TIP: Add a wine cork to the cooking liquid.
 This, for some magical reason, helps make it nice and tender.

-Cover the pot, reduce the heat and let it simmer for about 1 1/2 hours.
-You’ll know it’s ready when the octopus is tender when pierced with a fork or knife.
+- STEP FOUR: Cover the pot, reduce the heat and let it simmer for about 1 1/2 hours.
+You’ll know it’s ready when the octopus is tender when pierced with a fork or sharp knife.